 Applying to the Degree Program

-If you submit a complete application—which includes required Harvard courses, grades, and cumulative GPA—you will be admitted, after which you'll have only nine more courses to take to earn the degree.
+If you submit a complete and timely application—which includes required Harvard courses, grades, and cumulative GPA—you will be admitted, after which you'll have nine more courses to take to earn the degree.

 The Harvard On-Campus Experience

 Many courses can be taken online, but the degree requires a Harvard campus experience.
-You come to Cambridge for at least three of your courses, which gives you access to faculty, campus resources, and the academic community.
+You come to Cambridge for at least three courses (12 credits), which provides in-person access to faculty, campus resources, and the academic community.

 On-campus course requirements can typically be completed through:

 - 15-week fall or spring semester courses that meet only on campus.
 Courses with the format "on campus or online" do not fulfill this requirement.